metarhia/impress/README.md

     - end.js - executes after HTTP verb handler for all verbs
     - lazy.js - lazy handler executes after the request has already returned to the client-side
     - error.js - executed only if an error occurred while processing the request or in any previous handler
-  - Supported multiple RPC result types:
+  - Supported multiple AJAX API result types:
     - JSON for most APIs (including safe serialization)
     - JSONP (for cross-domain requests)
     - CSV (JavaScript Object Notation)